antaresc/Algorithms/README.md

 Disclaimer
 ----------
 All jokes aside, this package is not meant to be used during competitions that disallow the use of previously written code.
 Please be fair and follow the rules.
-Also sometimes I test my code with a strong emphasis on sometimes.
+Also sometimes I test my code with a strong emphasis on *sometimes*.
 If anything is broken, or there are better methods of implementing certain functionalities please contact me and let me know!